 - Brilliant Retina display with True Tone technology

 - Intel Iris Plus Graphics

-Some issues might require a fix from Apple, but some you might be able to fix on your own.
+Some issues might require a fix from Apple, but you should be able to fix others on your own.

-Before you make an appointment at your local Apple Store, have a look at our list of fixes for the most common iOS 14 problems.
+Before you get in contact with Apple support, have a look at our list of fixes for the most common iOS 14 problems.
 It might have what you’re looking for.